keithieopia/keithieopia.com/content/about.md

 > &mdash; Emily Dickinson *(1891)*

-## What does *Dickinson* have to do with your "About Me" page?
+## What does Dickinson have to do with your "About Me" page?

-A contemporary interpretation we can relate to:
+A contemporary interpretation of that poem, we all can relate to:
 <table>
     <tr>
         <td>